 Figure 4.
 Averaged annual cycle of Po River discharges.
 For the observed and HIST data, values were estimated for the period 1950-2005, and for the projections, values were estimated for the period 2006-2100.

 For those reasons, and to properly determine PDAdiff within climate simulations, we considered different choices of grid points in the CNRM-RCSM4 model, specifically their bottom PDA values.
 Precisely, we took several model grid points that are close to the S2 station and several grid points close to the centre between S5 and S6 stations and then defined model PDAdiff as a difference of their bottom PDA values.
 The criterion was to find a PDAdiff distribution in the HIST simulation that most resembles PDAdiff estimated from the observations (which presents a normal distribution), conjoined with a minimum bias between HIST and observational distributions.
-Fig. 5 shows the slopes of 11 HIST PDAdiff distributions and the observed PDAdiff distribution (slope = 0.152), together with the conjoined biases estimated between HIST and the observational PDAdiff distributions.
-Among all examined HIST PDAdiff distributions, we chose the distribution no. 9 (Fig. 5), having the closest slope of 0.148 and a small bias of 0.20 kg/m3, also acknowledging the proximity of the chosen grid points to the transect stations (M1 and M2 in Fig. 1).
+Fig. 5 shows the slopes of 11 HIST PDAdiff distributions and the observed PDAdiff distribution (slope = 0.15), together with the conjoined biases estimated between HIST and the observational PDAdiff distributions.
+Among all examined HIST PDAdiff distributions, we chose the distribution no. 9 (Fig. 5), having the closest slope of ~0.15 and a small bias of 0.20 kg/m3, also acknowledging the proximity of the chosen grid points to the transect stations (M1 and M2 in Fig. 1).
 Therefore, PDAdiff of the HIST simulation is computed as the difference between the modelled bottom PDA at grid points M1 and M2, both points located about 20 kilometres southeast from the stations where PDA was measured.